stackbit-projects/sierra-landing-a7ff6/content/services/accounting.md

 To build decentralised applications (dApps) that are:

-1. Performant - meaning they run quickly and efficiently and process transactions with a high throughput for the given use-case.
+1. Performant - meaning they run quickly and efficiently and process requests with a high throughput for the given use-case.
 2. Robust
 3. User-friendly